craftercms/docs/source/new-ia/by-role/developer/extensions/index.rst

   Blueprints provide an initial set of styles, pages, behaviors, content types and more.
   It can be used directly from CrafterCMS when creating a new project.

-  For more information on blueprints, see :ref:`here <create-a-blueprint>`
+  For more information on blueprints, see :ref:`here <newIa-create-a-blueprint>`

   .. toctree::
      :maxdepth: 1